 The fair value of each stock option grant was estimated using the Black-Scholes option-pricing model at the date of grant.
-We lack company-specific historical and implied volatility information and therefore, determined our expected stock volatility based on the historical volatility of a publicly traded set of peer companies and expect to continue to do so until such time as it has adequate historical data regarding the volatility of our own traded stock price.
-Due to the lack of historical exercise history, the expected term of our stock options was determined utilizing the "simplified" method for awards that qualify as "plain-vanilla" options.
+We lacked company-specific historical and implied volatility information and therefore, we determined our expected stock volatility based on the historical volatility of a publicly traded set of peer companies.
+The expected volatility of stock option granted on or after September 1, 2021 will be calculated using the Company's historical closing stock prices.
+The expected term of our stock options was determined utilizing the "simplified" method for awards that qualify as "plain-vanilla" options.
 The risk-free interest rate was determined by reference to the U.S. Treasury yield curve in effect at the time of grant of the award for time periods approximately equal to the expected term of the award.
 Expected dividend yield is based on the fact that we have never paid cash dividends and do not expect to pay any cash dividends in the foreseeable future.

-The fair value of our option awards granted during the years ended December 31, 2019 was estimated using the following assumptions:
+The fair value of the option award granted during the year ended December 31, 2021 was estimated using the following assumptions:

-2019

 Average risk-free rate of interest 1.85%

-Expected term (years) 3.75 to 5.00
+Expected term (years) 2

 Expected stock price volatility 81.77%

 Dividend yield 0%

-The following table summarizes our stock option activity for the years ended December 31, 2020 and 2019:
+The following table summarizes our stock option activity during the years ended December 31, 2020 and 2021:

-Total options Outstanding ted average weighted average remaining contractual life (in years)

-Outstanding as of January 1, 2019 54,915 \$ 20.45 9.8

-Options granted 129,919 16.80 4.5

-Exercised - - -

-Forfeited (7,872) 16.80 4.5

-Outstanding as of December 31, 2019 176,962 17.93 5.8

-Options granted - - -

-Exercised - - -

-Forfeited (24,156) 16.80 3.66

-Outstanding as of December 31, 2020 152,806 18.11 6.16

-Exercisable (vested) at December 31, 2020 106,452 17.92 5.55
+e tonowing more summanzes our stock opilon dearnly during the y Total options Outstanding Wei ghted average tercise price Weighted average remaining contractual life (in years) Outstanding as of January 1, 2020 176,962 \$ 17.93 Forfeited (24,156) 16.80 Outstanding as of December 31, 2020 152,806 18.11 Options granted 30,000 11.70 1.2 Forfeited (4,310) 16.80 Outstanding as of December 31, 2021 178,496 17.07 3.6 Exercisable (vested) at December 31, 2021 154,398 \$ 17.14 3.6

-The weighted average grant-date fair value per share of options granted during the year ended December 31, 2019 was \$9.88.
+The weighted average grant-date fair value per share of options granted during the year ended December 31, 2021 was \$5.23.
 No forfeiture rate was applied to these stock options.
-The aggregate fair value of stock options vested during the years ended December 31, 2020 and 2019 was \$921,227 and \$415,313, respectively.
+The aggregate fair value of stock options vested at December 31, 2021 and 2020 was \$1,659,909 and \$1,221,952, respectively.

-No stock options were exercised during the years ended December 31, 2020 or 2019.
+No stock options were exercised during the years ended December 31, 2021 or 2020.